In this part of the Web server security series, we show basic log file analysis using lnav (“The Log File Navigator”).

 The output shows the IP address, HTTP status code, and requested file of all requests that resulted in a 4xx error.
 You can use v to switch between the SQL result page and the “normal” view.

 Or you can look at all requests that didn’t use HTTP GET:

 SELECT c_ip, cs_method, cs_uri_stem FROM access_log WHERE cs_method<>"GET"

 This may be interesting if you disallowed everything but GET.

 There are endless possibilities of querying.
 Since only you know your configuration, you have to define what should be logged and what you want to know.
-For instance, you provide a blog using static files (HTML etc.) only.
+For instance, you provide a website using static files (HTML etc.) only.
 So there is no need to request dynamic files like PHP.
 In this case, you can look for requests for PHP files:… cs_uri_stem LIKE "%php%"

 This may discover bots and attackers.

 Log files can become really valuable in case of security incidents.
 They can help you detecting ongoing or previously-undiscovered security incidents.
 However, you must know how to review them.
 In the following, we provide a short guide for private users.

 - Identify log sources: In the best case, you already wrote down the location of all log files of your server (see part 0 of this series).
 In case of security incidents, you must sort out irrelevant files.

 - Copy relevant log files to a single location.